MAST302 Planning the Master Thesis - Landscape Architecture

 Nominal workload: ca. 125 h.

-Teaching and exam period:Spring and Autumn term
+Teaching and exam period:Spring term.

 About this course